 Online Proctoring Assistance:

-The UTC Learn Online will provide scheduling assistance to instructors and students for proctoring of exams and related courses events.
-Dates for proctored events should be provided to the students and the UTC Learn Online at the beginning of the semester or at least three weeks prior to the proctored experience.
-In order to receive assistance with scheduling, the student must complete the Online Exam Proctor Request Form at least three weeks prior to the proctored experience.
+The Walker Center for Teaching and Learning will provide scheduling assistance to instructors and students for proctoring of exams and related courses events.
+Dates for proctored events should be provided to the students and the Walker Center for Teaching and Learning at the beginning of the semester or at least three weeks prior to the proctored experience.

 Students who need help with accessibility and accommodations should contact their instructor and/or the Disability Resource Center (423-425-4006).